What are Circuit Switching and Packet Switching? With examples.

 What is Circuit Switching

-Example: There are 2 cities A and C. But there is no physical link between telephony switching centers A and C. There is an exchange B between A and C. During call setup from A to, C a physical circuit is reserved between A and B, and B and C. All communications between A and C will be via B.
+There are two cities named A and C. But there is no direct link between telephony switching centers located in these cities.
+There is an intermediate exchange named B located between A and C. During a call setup from A to C, a physical circuit is reserved between A and B and then between B and C. All further communications between A and C will be via B.

 What is Circuit Switching?

-In-circuit switching a dedicated channel or path is required in both directions before any communication starts.
-The channel may be a direct channel or via many hopes.
-Data flow in form of bytes and bits.
+In circuit switching, a dedicated channel or path is required in both directions before any communication starts.
+The channel may be direct or via many hopes.
+Data flows in the form of bytes and bits.
 The Call setup over PSTN is one example.
 In this, a voice circuit is reserved from a voice trunk.
 The Signaling used is ISUP over E1/T1.
 ISUP belongs to the SS7 protocol suit.
-SS7 switching reserves a fixed bandwidth for the communication in both directions, in voice call the circuit bandwidth is fixed according to the E1 or T1 channel.
+SS7 switching reserves a fixed bandwidth for communication in both directions.
+The circuit bandwidth is fixed in voice calls according to the E1 or T1 channel.

 ISUP Call Setup:

-In this section, we are explaining the circuit switching example with the example of the ISUP protocol.
+In this section, we explain the circuit switching example with the example of the ISUP protocol.
 ISUP protocol belongs to the legacy SS7 protocol for voice call signaling.
 When a mobile user dials a number, the originating SSP starts ISUP signaling.
-A channel is reserved from the originating switching center to the terminating switching center.
-If a new call is initiated from the same switching center, a new channel is allocated.
+A channel is reserved from the originating to the terminating switching center.
+A new channel is allocated if another call is initiated from the same switching center.
 A channel is identified by CIC ( Channel Identification Code).

 What is Packet?

 A packet has user data and a protocol header.
 The header has information that is used by the protocol to provide services to its user.
 The protocol header may have routing and other information.
 Routing information has a source and destination address.
 The routing decisions are taken on every intermediate node or router.
 For example, if a person calls from India to the USA over an IP phone.
-The source address in the packet is the IP address of the caller in India and the destination address is the IP address of the phone in the USA.
-The packet is routed via many routes (e.g router in the UK).
+The source address in the packet is the IP address of the caller in India, and the destination address is the phone’s IP address in the USA.
+The packet is routed via many routes (e.g., the router in the UK).

 What is Packet Switching